squirrelphp/entities-bundle/README.md

             Application\Entity\User: 'differentdatabase.users'
             Application\Entity\Session: 'sessions_table'

-This can also come in handy if you want to change connection names and table names for testing or development, while the annotation values are for the production system.
+This can also come in handy if you want to change connection names and table names for testing or development, while the attribute values are for the production system.
 Just use the fully qualified entity class name as the key.
 If you specify an empty string as connection name the default connection is used (if a default connection was defined through `QueriesBundle`).

 Workflow with entities and repositories
 ---------------------------------------